MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 - custom_name
 (Allows you to permanently override the app name for all web apps and PWAs.
-Not currently supported in Google Chrome.)
+Not currently supported in Microsoft Edge.)

 - custom_icon
 (Allows you to override the app icon of installed apps.
 The icons have to be square, maximal 1 MB in size, and in one of the following formats: jpeg, png, gif, webp, ico.
 The hash value has to be the SHA256 hash of the icon file.
-Not currently supported in Google Chrome.)
+Not currently supported in Microsoft Edge.)

   #### Supported features: